 sudo vi /etc/ntp.conf

 Edit /etc/ntp.conf and change following pools as per your choice.
 By default these servers are configured:

 # Use servers from the NTP Pool Project.
 Approved by Ubuntu Technical Board # on 2011-02-08 (LP: #104525).
 See http://www.pool.ntp.org/join.html for # more information. server 0.ubuntu.pool.ntp.org server 1.ubuntu.pool.ntp.org server 2.ubuntu.pool.ntp.org server 3.ubuntu.pool.ntp.org

 After making all configuration’s, now verify server configuration by synchronizing client systems.
-For example if you server ip is 192.168.1.100, then run following command through terminal on client system.
+For example, if your server IP is 192.168.1.100, then run the following command through a terminal on the client system.